BioinformaticsToolsmith/Look4LTRs/README.md

   12. *TSDStart* is the start of the target site duplication.
 This is NA if a TSD could not be found.
   13. *TSDEnd* is the end of the target site duplication.
 This is NA if a TSD could not be found.
   14. *CaseType* reflects which matching case this LTR RT came from; for example, a recently nested LTR RT would be marked with RecentlyNested.
-  15. *GraphGroup* Look4LTRs utilizes a graph when matching LTRs.
+  15. *GraphGroup* is the ID of a graph.
+Look4LTRs utilizes a graph when matching LTRs.
 Each graph represents nearby elements of the same family.
 This column is an ID to the graph the LTR RT/solo LTR belongs to.
+  16. *LTRIdentity* is the identity between the two LTRs of an LTR RT, NA if a solo LTR.
+Note that if the length coverage of the two LTRs is too small, this is reported as 0 due to how Identity (our alignment-free machine-learning model) performs similarity comparison.

 ### Cpx
 CPX stands for ComPleX format file.
 It is a Look4LTRs specific format that outputs complex regions of many same-family elements that Look4LTRs was unsure about.
 There are a variable number of columns.